Short on time? Here’s the quick scoop on the difference between THC and CBD:

 In Michigan, cannabis is legal for both medical and recreational use.
 Here’s what you should know:

 - THC products are sold to adults 21+ with a valid ID.
 Potency is labeled and regulated.
+However, the federal government still classifies marijuana as a Schedule I drug, meaning it remains illegal at the federal level even though some states have legalized it.

 - You’ll also find hybrid products that combine both cannabinoids, clearly labeled by strain and ratio.